 Dangers of a Free VPN Connection

-A free VPN poses a danger to users that is not found with a paid VPN subscription.
+A free VPN poses a danger to users that are not found with a paid VPN subscription.
 Especially if you are not careful in your choice, most of the time you will end up paying more in the long run.
 How is that?

 #Selling Your Data To Third Parties